MicrosoftDocs/power-platform/power-virtual-agents/publication-connect-bot-to-web-channels.md

 1. Go to Power Apps Portal designer and add an IFrame component into your Portal.
     ![Add IFrame to Power Apps Portal](media/channel-custom-website-portal-iframe.png)

 2. Provide only the URL link section of the snippet from previous section to the **Link** field of the IFrame component.
+You can adjust the size of the chat window by adjusting the **Width** and **Height** field.
     ![Add bot IFrame to Power Apps Portal](media/channel-custom-website-portal-pva-iframe.png)